-Main Differences between SPC and WPC Vinyl Floors
+Main Differences between WPC and SPC Vinyl Floors

-Besides the materials used to create the core of this flooring style, these are the key differences between WPC vinyl flooring and SPC vinyl flooring:
+Besides the materials used to create the core of this flooring style, the following are the key differences between WPC vinyl flooring and SPC vinyl flooring.

 While there are some important differences between SPC vinyl floors and WPC vinyl floors, it’s important to note that they also have quite a few similarities:

-To get the best results with this upgrade, look for planks that have a high thickness measurement and a thicker wear layer.
+To get the best results with this type of flooring, look for planks that have a high thickness measurement and a thicker wear layer.
 This will help your floors look nicer and last longer.

 You’ll also want to make sure you’re seeing all your options when you shop for SPC or WPC floors.
 Some companies and retailers have other labels or name attached to these products, such as: